PygmalionAI/data-toolbox/README.md

 **Note**: This is a _very_ early work-in-progress.
 Expect the unexpected.

+If you're interested in the project's current status, please take a look at the [ROADMAP](./ROADMAP.md) instead, or join the Matrix server for more frequent updates.

 ## Summary

 As of the moment I'm writing this, the roadmap for the project's prototype model is basically: